multiformats/js-multiformats/README.md

 # multiformats

 This library defines common interfaces and low level building blocks for various interrelated multiformat technologies (multicodec, multihash, multibase, and CID).
 They can be used to implement custom custom base encoders / decoders / codecs, codec encoders /decoders and multihash hashers that comply to the interface that layers above assume.

-Library provides implementations for most basics and many others can be found in linked repositories.
+This library provides implementations for most basics and many others can be found in linked repositories.

 ## Interfaces